List of Star Wars species (U–Z): Wookiee

 Wookiees are generally peaceful creatures of the forests of Kashyyyk.
 They have a tribal society governed by a Chieftain.
 They are very tall, furry and powerful with a humanoid shape.
-They have extremely sharp rectractable claws, however it is considered a Tribal crime to use claws in combat.
-Aside from their stature Wookiee have laser crossbows which can also be seen with mounted scopes.
-They are considered loyal friends, and commit life debts to people who save them - the most well-known being the life debt between Chewbacca and Han Solo.
+They have extremely sharp rectractable claws; however, it is considered a Tribal crime to use claws in combat.
+Aside from their stature Wookiee have bow casters which can also be seen with mounted scopes.
+They are considered loyal friends, and commit life debts to people who save them—the most well known being the life debt between Chewbacca and Han Solo.

 Woostoid

 Yellow-skinned humanoids from the planet Woostri.
 They were targeted during Grand Admiral Thrawn's campaign of galactic conquest.
 Surprisingly, these aliens held Imperial doctrines as truth.
 In the novel The Last Command, these aliens were referred to as the Woostroid.

 Wroonian

 Wroonians are a blue-skinned humanoid race from the planet Wroona in the Inner Rim.